Codecademy/docs/content/python/concepts/threading/terms/join/join.md

   - 'paths/computer-science'
 ---

-The `.join()` method delays a program's flow of execution until the target thread has been comletely read.
+The `.join()` method delays a program's flow of execution until the target thread has been completely read.

 ## Syntax